 For the latest travel updates, please visit our Namibia destination page.

 Who should volunteer on this project?

-No wildlife experience is necessary, but a passion for the outdoors, an adventurous spirit and a willingness to work hard and part of team, are absolutely required.
+No wildlife experience is necessary for family volunteering in Namibia, but a passion for the outdoors, an adventurous spirit and a willingness to work hard and part of team, are definitely required.
 You should be able to communicate reasonably well in spoken English.

 How fit do I need to be?